wilfredjt/GCSEComputerSciencePractice/README.md

 # GCSEComputerSciencePractice
-Just a play groud for the tools that I hvae to use in GCSE computer science
+Just a play groud for the tools that I have to use in GCSE computer science